San Pietro Apostolo, Alcamo: History

 This church is one of the oldest ones in Alcamo, as it is proved by a document dating back to 1367.
 Annexed to a female Orphanage in 1631, it was rebuilt during the years 1645–1649 at the expense of Francesco Graffeo, a priest, and was widened in 1742 after the design of the architect Giovanni Biagio Amico and with an elegant series of stuccoes.

 The roof, fallen down owing to the 1968 Belice earthquake, was reconstructed about 20 years ago; thanks to the financing of 300 millions liras and the zeal of its president Mario Adamo, the Office of Works (Genio civile) put out on contract for the works of restoration and consolidation.
 Then they repaired the roofing to avoid any further damage due to bad weather.

 Unfortunately the surviving decorations have been damaged by the years of exposure to atmospheric agents.

 The interior is not integral altogether, but now it is important that it has been safeguarded.

+The church today

+During the last years the church has been used for cultural and political events.
+The administration had been requested by the local section of FAI, but as the owner of the building is a public body, it cannot be used on loan.

+After 70 years, on Saturday 22 february 2025, feast of the Chair of Saint Peter, the church has been opened to cult with a celebration presided by the bishop of the Roman Catholic Diocese of Trapani, monsignor Pietro Maria Fragnelli, who has decided to open it every Saturday for the religious rites.